wongzit/wongzit.github.io/_posts/epr-prediction-with-orca-program/2021-05-27-epr-prediction-with-orca-program.md

 # Zero-field Splitting (ZFS) Prediction

-If you want to predict ZFS parameters for the systems with S > 1/2, please include following keywords in [EPR keywords section].
+If you want to predict ZFS parameters for the systems with S > 1/2, please include following keywords in <u>EPR keywords section</u>.
 Keywords after the # indicate for other options.

 For UKS calculation: